 How to use soap nuts

-By using soap nuts to replace conventional chemical-laden products, you’ll not only improve the health of your skin and hair, but you’ll be doing so sustainably.
+By using soap nuts to replace conventional chemical-laden products, you’ll not only improve the condition of your skin and hair, but you’ll be doing so sustainably.

 Here are some ideas for how to use soap nuts in your beauty and home routine: